 Provide analytics on the results

-When working with raw SQL or NoSQL databases, you have to perform most of the setup and cleanup tasks on your own which requires, as seen in the previous sections, DBA-like intimacy with the underlying database platforms.
+If you choose to work with raw SQL or NoSQL databases, then you will need to perform most of the setup and cleanup tasks on your own, which requires DBA-like intimacy with the underlying database platforms.

 ElasticSearch for Logs

-If you’re focused on the goal of analytics more than the journey of how to get your data there, you may be interested in tools like ElasticSearch that abstract the complexities of the back-end and give you an input, query and analytics interface to work with on the front end.
+If you’re focused on the goal of analytics more than the journey of how to get your data there, you may be interested in tools like ElasticSearch that abstract the complexities of the backend and give you an input, query, and analytics interface to work with on the front end.

 ElasticSearch consumes practically anything you give it and provides straightforward ways to ask it questions and get data out of it.
 You just need to feed it semi- or unstructured data and fold in some domain intelligence to enable smart indexing.
 It works its multi-node NoSQL magic in conjunction with a layer of full-text searching to give you almost instantaneous query results even for large amounts of data.
-It’s highly geared towards log data and supports an aggregation framework similar to that of Mongo.
+It’s highly geared toward log data and supports an aggregation framework similar to that of Mongo.

 If you are analyzing a wide variety of logs in your security work, ElasticSearch may be something you should consider investigating.